MattyV22/vigilant-octo-doodle/README.md

 i added text/html, opened the URL linked and boom the web page rendered i also lenrt that amazon s3 looks for index.html by defaul as the home page so someone where along my learning i missed that important key all steps in the video were easy to follow but i enmcountered this issue where it was only in Raw html.

+One day i will create my own step by step and paste it beleow